Copywriting basics: How to boost conversions

 You can attract attention with a snappy headline (as explained in the previous chapter) and exciting introductory lines.
 Address the emotional needs of your target group and make it clear to readers what added value the text will provide them with.

-For example, remember the opening words of this post:
+For example, remember the opening words of this article:

 What is copywriting anyway?
 What skills do I need to write good copy?
 And above all, how do I write first-class copy that turns my visitors into customers?
 In this article, I’ll answer all these questions so that you’ll be eager to pick up a pen and get started!

-So ask yourself which questions are most important for your target group and provide the answers right at the beginning.
+So ask yourself which questions are most important for your target group and present the answers right at the beginning.

 P: Problem

-Nowadays, a particularly serious mistake is often made in marketing, because you keep hearing that you have to "sell a solution".
+Nowadays, a particularly serious mistake is often made in marketing, because you keep hearing that you have to “sell a solution”.
 This is basically true.
 But before the solution can be sold, the problem must first be sold.
-This means making it clear to your readers why your product or company is relevant in the first place.
+This means that your readers need to realise why your product or company is relevant in the first place.

 Imagine a technology company developing a laptop with unprecedented values: fastest processor, largest RAM and many other technical highlights.

-The question now arises as to whether it makes more sense to focus on these highlights (the solution) or on the problems instead.
+Now the question arises as to whether it makes more sense to emphasise these highlights (the solution) or the problems instead.

 Which text do you find more appealing?